lewiswigmore/adx-kusto-finder/README.md

 ## Usage

-After installing the extension, you can use it by clicking on the Kusto Finder icon in the Edge toolbar.
+After installing the extension, you can use it by clicking on the Kusto Finder icon in the Edge toolbar or using the Alt+S shortcut.
 Enter your search term in the input box and click the search button.
-The extension will search for the term in your open tabs and display the results in a list.
-Click on a result to navigate to the tab where the content was found.
+The extension will search for the text in your open tabs and display the results in a list.
+Click on a result to navigate to the tab where the content was found (Navigation not implemented yet).

 ## Testing

-Kusto Finder has been tested in the latest version of Edge.
-If you encounter any issues, please report them in the repository.
+Kusto Finder has been tested in the latest version of Edge and is still in development.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue in the repository.

 ## License